 Unlike hourly lessons, intensive or semi-intensive courses involve you sitting behind the wheel between 2 to 5 hours at a time.
 Why is this more cost-effective, you ask?
 For starters, intensive hours help you retain information and build up your muscle memory through a consistent lesson format.
 Hourly lessons, by comparison, make it much more difficult to get to grips with core driving skills.
 Imagine, for example, that you’re working on getting to grips with clutch control.
 By the time you’ve mastered it, your lesson will be over—when you get into the car next week, you’ll be back at square one.
 Instead of lasting months, or even years, an intensive format will get you test-ready in weeks.

 And that’s not all.
-As we’ve discussed in the cost of learning to drive, whilst intensive courses look more expensive than hourly lessons at first glance, the opposite is usually the case.
+As we’ve discussed in the cost of learning to drive, and 13 things no-one tells you about learning to drive, whilst intensive courses look more expensive than hourly lessons at first glance, the opposite is usually the case.
 Intensive courses involve you paying a lump sum upfront.
 With hourly lessons, however, you don’t actually know how much you’ll be paying until the end.
 If, due to the infrequent nature of your lessons you’re not picking up skills quickly enough, you might end up paying hundreds of pounds more than you need to.

 Getting your licence with PassMeFast